UKHO/docs/docs/quality-assurance/test-automation-strategy.md

 ## Test Automation Standards

-The following standards acts as a guide for the creation of automated tests:
+The following standards act as a guide for the creation of automated tests:

 [Test Standards](test-code-standards.md)